singingwolfboy/netlify-home/_features/dev-tools.md

   - title: Form Submission Hooks
     body: "Nunc in purus sem.
 In tempus, massa sit amet imperdiet vehicula, nunc metus sodales sapien, non lacinia arcu ex non dolor."
   - title: Password Protection
     body: We provide simple password protection for a site out of the box.
-That means that you can launch a site and have coarse grained access with just a few keystrokes.
+That means that you can launch a site and have coarse grained access with a click or a few keystrokes.
 cmsUserSlug: dev-tools
 date: now
 position: 50